raveintospace/CustomAirbnb/README.md

 # CustomAirbnb
 <br/>
 SwiftUI CustomAirbnb - MVVM, Core Data, Combine and Api Requests.
-Playground app to test my learnings from previous projects and new challenges.
+Playground & portfolio app to test my learnings from previous projects and new challenges.
 <br/>
 <br/>
-⚠️⚠️ Project under construction ⚠️⚠️
+⚠️⚠️ The project has been updated on 05/26/2024 to handle the JSON response from the new version of OpenDataSoft's API.
+Check the "newApi" branch for further details. ⚠️⚠️
 <br/>

 ## This app features